CraneSoftwrights/board-baseball/English/README.md

 <img src="../shared/step-3.png" height="30px"/>

-- the player batting rolls two dice to determine the play according to the instructions at the dice combination below:
+- the player batting rolls two dice to determine the play according to the instructions at the dice combination below (click on the dice combination for details of each play):

 | | | | | |
 | :--- | :--- | :--- | :--- | :--- |